 Remove the glass (or in my case plastic) from the frame.
 Prime frame with 2 coats of white paint.
 Let dry thoroughly in between layers.
 Then paint 2 coats of your desired color (also drying well between layers) and let dry.

 While that is drying, you can pick out your Subway Art for the frame.
-Like I mentioned, mine came from Kiki Creates.
+Like I mentioned, mine came from Kiki & Company.
 You can also do a search for "Free Subway Art" on Google for more ideas.

 Funny thing was that I was trying to use the red and teal design on Kiki Creates.
 I didn't realize until it printed that my printer was out of magenta ink.
 Luckily, I love the way it turned out.
 To make it fit in my frame, I scaled it down to size in Photoshop and printed from there.
 I printed it on white cardstock to help the colors really stand out and make it sturdier.

 This is my favorite part of any project - embellishing!
 I chose to make some 3D flowers and leaves with the colored cardstock.
 I love it because it is two-sided!
 I used my Silhouette to cut them and then glued them to the frame with the craft glue.
-You can find some ideas to make handmade flowers on my flower round-up.
+You can find some ideas to make handmade flowers on my Favorite Flower Tutorials Round-up.

 The best part of this project is that you can decide how you embellish the frame.
 You can use ribbons, buttons, stickers or vinyl cut outs.
 Personalize it and make it your own.